dvkam/calculator/README.md

-> Rebuilding an old calculator that was setup with CRA now with Vite and Tailwind CSS as excercise.
+> Updated old calculator that was setup with CRA now to Vite and basic Tailwind CSS.

 A minimal React setup with [Vite](https://vitejs.dev/guide/static-deploy.html).